 Mail-in Ballots are for registered voters who are not eligible to apply for an absentee ballot, but who wish to vote by mail instead of in person at the polling place.
 No excuse or reason is required.

 A voter may apply for an absentee ballot or mail-in ballot in the following ways:

 - Print a PDF application from the Clinton County Voter Registration Website

 and mail the completed form to your County Elections Office (details below).

 - Apply in person at your County Elections Office.

 - Contact your County Elections Office to request that an application be mailed to you.

-April 21, 2020, is the LAST DAY to apply for an absentee ballot or mail-in ballot.
+October 27, 2020, is the LAST DAY to apply for an absentee ballot or mail-in ballot for the Primary.
 Applications must be received by the Voter Registration Office before 5:00 pm in order to be processed.
 Faxed or emailed applications cannot be accepted; however, applications may be dropped off in person.